timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 image: boys-at-beach.jpg
 ---

-Tragedy has always been at a comfortable distance away in my life.
-Amidst the pandemic in 2020, my eyes were opened when a friend my age was diagnosed with ALS and a hero of mine  <a class="text-yellow-500" href="https://www.challies.com/articles/my-son-my-dear-son-has-gone-to-be-with-the-lord/">lost his 20 year old son</a> .
+Tragedy has always been a comfortable distance away in my life.
+Amidst the pandemic in 2020, however, my eyes were opened when a friend my age was diagnosed with ALS and a hero of mine  <a class="text-yellow-500" href="https://www.challies.com/articles/my-son-my-dear-son-has-gone-to-be-with-the-lord/">lost his 20 year old son</a> .
 Suddenly, I found it easy to envision how suffering might come for me too.

 Theologically, I saw the trials and afflictions others faced as a shadow of what will come sooner or later, but only from the perspective as a comfortable onlooker.
 I knew I wasn’t immune to the realities of a fallen world.
 Jesus said so in John 16:33, “I have said these things to you, that in me you may have peace. <b b class="font-semibold">In the world you will have tribulation</b>.
 But take heart; I have overcome the world.”